geeksblabla/awesome-morocco/readme.md

 - [Laravel, Vue & Admin LTE Boilerplate](https://github.com/hbakouane/adminlte-laravel-vue) - Laravel, Vue and Admin LTE integrated in one project.
 - [PHPFlasher](https://github.com/php-flasher/php-flasher) - A powerful and flexible flash notification system for PHP With Symfony and Laravel implementations. by [@yoeunes](https://github.com/yoeunes)
+- [MyStockMaster](https://github.com/Zakarialabib/myStockMaster) - Laravel-based inventory management system that offers an easy and straightforward way to keep track of inventory, sales, purchases, and more.
+It features a user-friendly dashboard, intuitive reports.

 #### Python